patrick22414/SROIE-dev-old/README.md

-# SORIE-dev
+# SROIE-dev

-My dev repo for SORIE with PyTorch.
+My development repo for ICDAR 2019 Robust Reading Challenge on Scanned Receipts OCR and Information Extraction (SROIE) with PyTorch.

+(Yes I made a typo in the repo name.)

 ## TODOs